A cancer diagnosis brings with it many words about the condition and related aspects that you may not be familiar with. Find out what they mean here.

 Sigmoidoscope/sigmoidoscopy – similar to a colonoscope, except the tube is short and straight and examines your lower bowel only.
 A flexible sigmoidoscope is sometimes used.

 Small cell carcinoma – a type of lung cancer strongly associated with cigarette smoking.
-It spreads early and causes few initial symptoms.
+It spreads early and has few symptoms to begin with.

 Sputum – liquid coughed up from your lungs.
 Also known as phlegm.